bigbadcon/bbc-11ty/src/contact-us-thank-you.md

 ---
 layout: layouts/page.njk
-title: Thank You For Contacting Us
+title: Thanks For Contacting Us
 description: ''
 tags: pages

 ---
-Thank you for contacting us!
-We will endeavour to respond as soon as we can.
+We appreciate you reaching out and will endeavour to respond as soon as we can.
 Remember are a fully volunteer run organization so we may not be able to respond immedaitely.